everzet/capifony/index.markdown

 * copy the source code, pulled from git, into the release path
 * run deployment hooks (`cache:warmup`, `cc`, etc.)

-> NOTE : By default capifony don't clean the releases.
-For execute the clean releases
+> NOTE : By default capifony doesn't clean releases.
+To execute the clean releases
-> task is necessary to set the `keep_releases` param and add to the deploy.rb file
+> task, it's necessary to set the `keep_releases` param and to add the task after
-> the task after end the deploy,  like this: `after "deploy", "deploy:cleanup"`
+> end deploy in the deploy.rb file, like this: `after "deploy", "deploy:cleanup"`

 If you don't want to clone the whole repository on every deploy, you can set the `:deploy_via` parameter: